Strain88/flet_projects/README.md

 -----
 Here is the list

-1. Wallet App using the Flet Liabrary
+1. Wallet App
-2. App #2
+2. Music Player App